quietly-turning/Lua-For-SM5/_Examples/Simple-Tweens.md

 ## How to Use Tweens

 Knowing <em>what</em> we can use is great, but it's only half the picture.
 If you apply a tween to an Actor without any further commands, it won't <em>do</em> anything.
-Tweens need to additional commands to execute over the course of their duration in order to animate in any meaningful way.
+Tweens need additional commands to execute over the course of their duration in order to animate in any meaningful way.

 Let's illustrate what we mean by this with some examples.